netcreateorg/nc-multiplex/ReadMe.md

 ```

-#### 3. Compile NetCreate for Classroom
+#### 3. Compile Net.Create for Classroom
 ```
 npm run classroom
 ```
-We need pre-compile the NetCreate code for the classroom.
+We need pre-compile the Net.Create code for the classroom.
 This compiles the script to run without autoreload, and lets you test to make sure it can run.

 `ctrl-c` to quit the running app.

 Alternatively you can use `npm run package` if you want the network to run in STANDALONE mode (no edits).

-The NetCreate instances spun up by `nc-multiplex` will use the shared compiled code for each NetCreate instance.
+The Net.Create instances spun up by `nc-multiplex` will use the shared compiled code for each Net.Create instance.

 **IMPORTANT**: Every time you pull a new version of netcreate-2018, you need to recompile, otherwise, nc-multiplex will use the old compiled code.

-**IMPORTANT**: Do NOT build it with `npm run dev` or NetCreate will try to enable autoreload (used for detecting changes in code and restarting the server during development).
+**IMPORTANT**: Do NOT build it with `npm run dev` or Net.Create will try to enable autoreload (used for detecting changes in code and restarting the server during development).
 This will result in a slow startup as well as repeated connection failures to port 9485 for autoreload.
 If you see messages like this in your console, you probably built NetCrate using `npm run dev`:

 ```
 WebSocket connection to 'ws://*:9485/' failed: Error in connection establishment: net::ERR_CONNECTION_REFUSED